AbelAbraham77/CodeForces_Solutions_Python3/README.md

 Each solution is organized by the problem's Codeforces contest and problem number.
 You'll find a directory for each contest, and within each directory, the solutions to individual problems.

+## Note

+I am solving the problems based on their difficulty level, determined by the number of accepted submissions on the Codeforces problemset tab.
+This approach helps me gradually tackle more challenging problems as I improve my skills.

 ## Contributing

 I welcome contributions!
 If you have a different or more efficient solution, feel free to create a pull request.
 Let's learn and grow together.